An Easy-To-Use Graphic Design Project Checklist for Websites

 Design Elements for Email and Social Media

-The second page of the checklist refers to all of the different design elements that you’ll need across email, social media and any other elements of your marketing strategy so that you can keep these consistent with your website design.
+The second page of the checklist refers to all of the different design elements that you’ll need.
+It covers email, social media and other elements of your marketing strategy.
+This way you can keep these consistent with your website design.

 Keeping track of all of the different design elements you need for your online branding, across every channel, can be overwhelming.
 That’s why on the second page we included a checklist of items that you’ll need for each marketing channel you might have a presence on.

 Your email marketing strategy will require an element of design that aligns with your overall branding strategy.
-You’ll want to make sure that you have a number of templates and forms at the ready, so that when you’re ready to launch an email marketing campaign you’ll have everything you need to execute it with brand consistency.
-From your welcome email to new subscribers, to your thank you page, and to any follow up emails – branding should be congruent.
+You’ll want to make sure that you have a number of templates and forms at the ready.
+When you are ready to launch an email marketing campaign you’ll have everything you need to execute it.
+Your welcome email to new subscribers, thank you page, and any follow up emails should be congruent.

 Social media plays a major part in brand congruency and consistency, which are two of the biggest drivers of trust.
 You should strive to have consistent branding, images, logos, fonts and photos across all of your marketing materials and channels – social media is no different.